infinityoneframework/infinity_one/plugins/one_pages/lib/one_pages_web/templates/help/user-guide.html.md

 ##### How is the hashtag used here compared to the twitter/instagram/snapchat world?

 The hash is a prefix to a room.
 When used in a message it is prepended to a valid room name, this allows a single click to get to the room.
-For example, you can write "... check out **#general** for general discussions...
+For example, you can write "... check out **#general** for general discussions..."